Chokecherry and Sierra Madre Wind Energy Project: Project

-Wind resource map of Wyoming at 50 m (164 ft) above ground.
+Wind resource map of Wyoming at 50 m above ground.
 The wind farm will be located within an isolated patch of "outstanding" wind energy potential at the center-bottom of the state.

 The project is proposed to generate 2,000 to 3,000 megawatts (MW) of electricity and construction may take 3–4 years with a project life estimate of 30 years.
 Upon completion, there will be about 1,000 wind turbines, occupying around 0.5% (1,500 out of 320,000 acres) of a ranch so large that it straddles Continental Divide.

 While winds in Texas and Iowa often blow at night, wind increases during the day in Wyoming, corresponding with consumption, as peak demand is late afternoon.
 The wind is Class 7, and the wind capacity factor is around 46%.

 The first phase of 1,500 MW is expected to yield 6 TWh per year.
 Erecting the turbines would be difficult in daytime winds, and PCW plans to set them up at night.
-The turbines are to be brought on site by a new rail spur, and then distributed by 500 miles (805 km) of new construction roads.
+The turbines are to be brought on site by a new rail spur, and then distributed by 500 mi of new construction roads.

-The wind farm's original construction schedule had phase I built between 2016 and 2019 and phase II from 2022–2023.
+The wind farm's original construction schedule had phase I built between 2016 and 2019 and phase II from 2022 to 2023.
 As of 2019, the wind farm was scheduled to be completed by 2026.
 There will be a transmission line to serve California.
 It could help that state achieve its renewable energy targets by 2030.